dicaeffe/dicaeffe.github.io/docs/pages/about.md

 The love for the beauty of solutions that solve problems in an elegant way is a legacy of my physics-scientific studies.

-The work _industry_ requires attention to ISO, ETSI and UNI standards for compliance with national and European regulations: I have always found admirable the utopian human struggle against entropy in the effort to standardize in order to achieve simplification.
+The work _industry_ requires me to pay attention to ISO, ETSI and UNI standards for compliance with :it: national and :eu: European regulations: I have always found admirable the utopian human struggle against entropy in the effort to standardize in order to achieve simplification.

 I like working in a group and I love to maintain an open and interdisciplinary curiosity towards everything that surrounds me: this encourages me to train lateral thinking and to find new stimuli and motivations.